-Rajib Banerjee, 5 other MLAs in Delhi, may join BJP today
+Rajib Banerjee, 4 other TMC leaders meet Amit Shah, may join BJP

-Kolkata, Jan 30: Former West Bengal minister Rajib Banerjee, who recently quit the TMC, will Saturday fly with a few other disgruntled MLAs and leaders to New Delhi where they may join the BJP, sources in the saffron party said.
+Kolkata, Jan 30: Former West Bengal minister Rajib Banerjee, with four other disgruntled MLAs met Union Home Minister Amit Shah in New Delhi on Saturday after being flown in to join the BJP in the latest round of defections from West Bengal's ruling party ahead of the state elections due in April-May.

 Banerjee and MLAs Prabir Ghosal and Baishali Dalmiya, who was recently expelled from the TMC, and former Howrah Mayor Rathin Chakraborty, will be flying to the national capital on a special plane, and meet central BJP leaders.